adaptive-intelligent-robotics/Kheperax/README.md

 #### Key Features:
 - **Reward Function**:
    - At each step, the reward is -1, except for the final step, where the reward is 100 * the negative distance to the target center.
-   - This encourages the robot to move towards the target.
+   - This encourages the robot to move towards the target as quickly as possible.
 -  **Episode Termination**:
    - The episode ends when the robot reaches the target (enters the target radius).
    - Also terminates if the maximum number of steps is reached.